 However, personal touches don’t just need to be humiliating – get crafty, make personal invitations, give little goody bags to everyone with disposable cameras that you can collect at the end of the weekend, decorate the venue to her taste.
 The little things show the hen how much you care and help to make the weekend extra special.

 If you’re the Maid of Honour, take the lead with this stuff.
 You’ll probably not hear the bride-to-be saying ‘I think it would be really fun if, at my hen do, there was a game of ‘pin the cock on the naked sailor,’’ so you’ll have to take charge of this department!

-When it comes to accessories, Will’s our man: ‘Our accessories department has everything from the traditional to the outrageous - from L-plates, sashes and tiaras to an 'inflatable midget ring-toss’ (we’re not kidding).
+When it comes to accessories, Will’s our man: ‘Our accessories department has everything from the traditional to the outrageous - from L-plates, sashes and tiaras to 'Inflatable Willy Hoopla’ (we’re not kidding).
 ‘It also unifies the group, which is an important aspect of the night – personalised items or a costume theme unites everyone and gets the party going – as well as making for much better photo potential.’

 There's nothing to stop you adding some personalisation here too and our range of hen do t-shirts and personalised hen hoodies are the ultimate way to accessorise.
 We have loads of pre-made designs to choose from and we can also create your very own photo print design.

 Remember that it’s not just a fancy dress party – this night is about all about putting the focus on the hen, so go for some extra accessories for the bride-to-be.

 ‘They don’t need to be anything off-the-wall,’ says Will.
 ‘Our most popular bridal accessories are the traditional veil and tiara, which no hen party would be complete without – they just put extra focus on the hen, and that’s what the night is all about.'